GabrielaMoura25/Permission-System/README.md

-# Sigma-Software Project
+# Permission-System Project

-The Sigma Project is a full-stack web application built with [Vite](https://vitejs.dev/), [Prisma](https://www.prisma.io/), [MongoDB](https://www.mongodb.com/), [Node.js](https://nodejs.org/), [Fastify](https://www.fastify.io/) and [TypeScript](https://www.typescriptlang.org/).
+The Permission-System is a full-stack web application built with [Vite](https://vitejs.dev/), [Prisma](https://www.prisma.io/), [MongoDB](https://www.mongodb.com/), [Node.js](https://nodejs.org/), [Fastify](https://www.fastify.io/) and [TypeScript](https://www.typescriptlang.org/).
 It provides an efficient development experience and utilizes the latest technologies to ensure high performance.
 It enables users to manage and view details of their profiles.

 ## Languages and Frameworks